aaronzq/note-gitbook/_book/cpp/std.md

 ## Iterator

 what is an iterator?
-What does this concept refer to?[http://www.cplusplus.com/reference/iterator/\#:~:text=Iterator%20definitions,dereference%20\(%20\*%20\)%20operators\).](http://www.cplusplus.com/reference/iterator/#:~:text=Iterator%20definitions,dereference%20%28%20*%20%29%20operators%29.)
+What does this concept refer to?[http://www.cplusplus.com/reference/iterator/#:\~:text=Iterator%20definitions,dereference%20(%20\*%20)%20operators).](http://www.cplusplus.com/reference/iterator/#:\~:text=Iterator%20definitions,dereference%20\(%20\*%20\)%20operators\).)

-An iterator is any object that, pointing to some element in a range of elements \(such as an array or a container\), has the ability to iterate through the elements of that range using a set of operators \(with at least the increment \(`++`\) and dereference \(`*`\) operators\).
+An iterator is any object that, pointing to some element in a range of elements (such as an array or a container), has the ability to iterate through the elements of that range using a set of operators (with at least the increment (`++`) and dereference (`*`) operators).\
+\

-The most obvious form of iterator is a pointer: A pointer can point to elements in an array, and can iterate through them using the increment operator \(`++`\).
+The most obvious form of iterator is a pointer: A pointer can point to elements in an array, and can iterate through them using the increment operator (`++`).
 But other kinds of iterators are possible.
-For example, each container type \(such as a list\) has a specific iterator type designed to iterate through its elements.
+For example, each container type (such as a list) has a specific iterator type designed to iterate through its elements.

 Similar to pointer, a 'constant iterator' means the object this iterator points to cannot be modified.

-## Vector \(C++ STL\)
+## Vector (C++ STL)

 [https://www.geeksforgeeks.org/vector-in-cpp-stl/](https://www.geeksforgeeks.org/vector-in-cpp-stl/)

-In c++ standard libirary there's &lt;vector&gt; which defines vector.
-It's same as dynamic arrays with the ability to resize itself automatically when an element is inserted or deleted, with their storage being handled automatically by the container.
+In c++ standard libirary there's \<vector> which defines vector.
+It's same as dynamic arrays with the ability to resize itself automatically when an element is inserted or deleted, with their storage being handled automatically by the container.&#x20;

 ## Enum